DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 <details>
 <summary><h1>Monitoring</h1></summary>

-### current live view of connections
+### live view of connections

 Firewall: Log Files: Live View<br>
-The filter and autorefresh on/off allow to investigate traffic
+Great tool to investigate settings and behavior with it's filter and autorefresh on/off and up to 20k last entries

+* checking out a specific firewall rule latest use<br>
+  `label` `contains` `some string from the rules description`<br>
 * targeting specific ip on the LAN, for example docker host<br>
   `dst` `is` `192.168.19.200`<br>
   or ip address of a reverse proxy in docker, for me it was `10.36.44.8`